TristinSchlauch11/code-ninjas-python/Ideas to Start 2.md

 #### Section 4: random Numbers
 - randint and choice -- done

-Could do some sort of 'encoder' project here...

 ### Lists

 #### Section 1: Adding, Removing, and Changing Elements